 Solitary UX pros aren’t the only ones who can benefit from Uxcel’s learning platforms.
 Uxcel for Teams offers companies and design teams the ability to assess their strengths and opportunities for improvement and learn together.
 When design teams know where each team member’s skill set fits within the design process, they can work more effectively together, making sure that the design team is well-rounded.

 It’s not just designers that benefit from Uxcel.
-Any product-focused team can benefit from a better grasp of UX.
+Any product-focused team can benefit from a better UI/UX training.
 As one business analyst said, “Uxcel is an awesome product to lead the path to craft even more awesome ones!
 So far I've been using it to inspire my team and underline attention to detail.”

 Uxcel for Hiring

-On the employer side, Uxcel can offer a comprehensive way to test the skills of designers you’re considering hiring, including those who might have an impressive portfolio or years of experience.
+On the employer side, Uxcel offers a free UX job posting as well as a comprehensive way to test the skills of designers you’re considering hiring, including those who might have an impressive portfolio or years of experience.
 A portfolio alone doesn’t give you insight into how a designer works, what their process might be, or their actual understanding of the concepts they’re working with.

 The same can be said for experience.
 A designer might have ten or more years of experience, but the depth and variety of the projects they’ve worked on can have a significant impact on the quality of their work.